 Access to multimedia content has rapidly increased throughout the world, with videos and short clips permeating our daily life.
 We are consuming, producing, and interacting with videos more now than ever before.
 In light of increasing video fluency and interest in using videos in education, the Program on Negotiation’s Teaching Negotiation Resource Center has a digital video library of teaching material – making online delivery quicker, easier and cheaper – and continues to dedicate resources towards producing more video-based negotiation scenarios.

-Back in 2015 at a Teaching Negotiation Symposium, a TNRC pedagogy conference with more than 120 negotiation teachers and trainers in attendance, over 85% of survey respondents affirmed that video was a “valuable” asset in their classrooms.
+Back in 2015 at a Teaching Negotiation Symposium with more than 120 negotiation teachers and trainers in attendance, over 85% of survey respondents affirmed that video was a “valuable” asset in their classrooms.
 Over half of the respondents were adamant that video was in fact “very valuable” in their teaching.

 Video as a Teaching Tool